kwasniew/hyperbook/manuscript/ch7.md

 For now, test your WebSocket connection in two different browser windows.
 See if the messages are propagated correctly.

 Diagnosing problems with WebSockets:
-* make sure the HTTP protocol was switched to WebSockets
+* make sure the HTTP protocol switched to WebSockets

 ![Figure: Switching protocols](images/switching-protocols.png)